Washi1337/ctf-writeups/writeups/flare-on/2025/9/index.md

 Hmm, multiplications and additions for which the result needs to be 0, similar to that previous sanity check we found earlier!
 From here I didn't check all the terms of the formula, the expression looked similar enough that I just assumed that whatever code we saw before, it is the determinant check.
+This also means, we don't really have to care for reversing it either, which saves us quite a bit of time :).

 Now we have accounted for everything that is happening in each `check` function.
 Time to reverse everything!